mohanjutru/weatherApp/README.md

 ## Test the Page

-Please type Any City Ex: `Hyderabad` and press "Enter" Key or Click on Enter button then you can respective city weather info.
+Please type Any City Ex: `Hyderabad` and press "Enter" Key or Click on Enter button then you can see respective city weather info.

 ### `npm run test`